joakin/elm-flee/README.md

 ## TODO

-- [ ] Add direction and flip sprites based on it
 - [ ] Add the tree borders to the level
 - [ ] Add timer countdown before start with some instructions instead of text in level
 - [ ] Make initial animals pixel art